 Born in 1979 in Auch in southwestern France, Portal got a mountain bike aged 14 and joined his local club.
 It wasn’t easy in school being a cyclist in an area where rugby is big but he soon started winning locally before being guided to road cycling which he found boring at times.
 But as he told Boudu magazine it was intriguing because the strongest rider didn’t necessarily win, an early lesson for a future directeur sportif.
 That title was a long way off though, instead the “ex-mountain biker” label followed him around for a long time, more than it did with peers like Jean-Christophe Péraud or Alexandre Geniez who’d also made the switch.
 Perhaps it was because he looked the part more than they did, as Pierre Carrey wrote in Libération, he had a tête de surfeur, he looked more surfer than racer and at times sported necklaces and bracelets and would even dye his hair.
 He was easygoing and stood out in the homogeneous world of the pro peloton and is probably the only pro to have had a stint as an underwear model too.

 As an amateur he was coached by Michel Puntous who has guided several riders into the pro ranks.
 Portal labelled him Le Russe, “the Russian” because of his demanding ways, a moniker that since stuck.
 As well as a “big engine”, Puntous saw in Portal a personality, he could put him with other riders from different backgrounds and they’d always get along, he’d bring a team together.
 To progress further Portal left home, swapping his home region of south-western France – a pleasant place with long summers, foie gras and Tuscan-style landscapes – for Wasquehal in France’s very north and next to Roubaix, a place mythologised in cycling but otherwise synonymous with socio-economic problems, frites and grey skies.
 An early version of Bienvenue chez les Ch’tis?
-Certainly for Portal it was another world, on moving he joked he had considered towns like Cahors and Bergerac, a few hour’s ride away, as “up north” before the 900km journey to le Nord.
+Certainly for Portal it was another world, on moving he joked he considered towns like Cahors and Bergerac, a few hour’s ride away, as “up north” before the 900km journey to le Nord.